tntmancer/nutwit/README.md

 Recently seen tweets are stored in a pickle, while the API tokens and keys are hidden from being leaked in a json file.

-It also includes a function to run and constantly pull and process tweets, waiting after each run.
+It also includes a method to run and constantly pull and process tweets, waiting after each run.
 It saves and loads the most recently seen tweets to a pickle after each run.

 The testing file includes tests with mock classes to make sure that the main methods of the Tweeter class function